Magyartanulas/magyartanulas.github.io/Section10.md

 * Sétálok a kertbe. - (I walk into the garden.)
 * A pingvin a sivatagban áll. - (The penguin stands in the desert.)
 * Úszom a vízben. - (I'm swimming in the water.)
-* Kifutok a parkból. - (I'm running out of the park.)
+* Integet egy búszból. - (She waves out of a bus.)
-* Kisétál abból az étteremből.
-(He's walking out of that building.)
+* Kisétál abból az étteremből. - (He's walking out of that building.)

 **Other uses**